ugobriasco/evaluate-lodash/README.md

 #### Test intensity

-Change `./lib/settings.js` to modify the test intensity (e.g. increasing the dataset or increase repetitions)
+Change `./lib/settings.js` to modify the test intensity as following:

+- Sizing the dataset, which will be then raversed by each target method.
+- Increasing the repetitions during a single batch
+- Cumulate results form subsequent batches

 ## References